 This transitional aspect of airport terminal planning and design means the planners should accommodate some flexibility for various activities on both the landside and airside while permitting efficient and secure methods for operational transition between the two.
 The complexity of meeting the functional needs of the owners, operators, airlines, and users of an airport terminal requires a combination of transition strategies.
-To develop appropriate collaborative strategies to meet current security requirements and provide the flexibility for future change, a successful planning and design process requires the participation of an airport operator security committee; fire protection and law enforcement personnel; aircraft operators; the TSA; various state and federal government agencies; tenants on both the airside and landside; and both commercial and private aircraft operators, to develop appropriate collaborative strategies to meet current security planning and design of terminal building facilities.
+To develop appropriate collaborative strategies to meet current security requirements and provide the flexibility for future change, a successful planning and design process requires the participation of an airport operator security committee; fire protection and law enforcement personnel; aircraft operators; the TSA; various state and federal government agencies; tenants on both the airside and landside; and both commercial and private aircraft operators, to develop appropriate collaborative strategies to meet current security requirements and provide the flexibility for future change.
+This section provides an overview of many of the concepts and methods involved in security planning and design of terminal building facilities.
 Other sections throughout this document, as well as links to a wide range of other resources, provide considerable detailed guidance for security-related improvements in the airport environment.